 User groups of the vast network of roads and trails in the Rico-West Dolores portion of the San Juan National Forest each gave short presentations on the importance of their activities at a workshop in Dolores.

-The event kick-starts a U.S. Forest Service planning process that will determine a travel management plan for 244,550 acres of federal land stretching from the Westfork River north to the Rico Mountains and Lizard Head Pass.
+The event on June 12 kick-started a U.S. Forest Service planning process that will determine a travel management plan for 244,550 acres of federal land stretching from the Westfork River north to the Rico Mountains and Lizard Head Pass.

 The area of study includes Stoner Mesa, Taylor Mesa, Black Mesa, Lizard Head Wilderness, Priest Gulch, Dunton, Calico Trail, Bear Creek, Scotch Creek, Roaring Creek, Ryman Creek, the Dolores River and many other places in-between.

 The public lands are wildly popular for hiking, hunting, fishing, boating, mountain biking, horseback riding, backcountry skiing, snowmobiling, four-wheeling, ATV riding, and single-track motorcycling, among other activities.